mfherman/nycgeo/README.md

 not available from the Census Bureau.
 This includes neighborhood tabulation areas (NTAs) and community districts (CDs).

+Finally, all spatial data included in the package uses the [NAD83 / New York Long Island (ftUS) State Plane projected coordinate system (EPSG 2263)](https://epsg.io/2263), which is the standard projection used by New York City government agencies.

 ## Installation

 You can install `nycgeo` from